michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.8.5 =
-- Added the ability to automatically insert field definitions in a tooltip for each field.
+- Added the ability to automatically insert field definitions in a tool-tip for each field.
-- Fixed an issue that it was not possible to select tooltip text.
+- Fixed an issue that it was not possible to select tool-tip text.
 - Tweaked the style of tool-tips.

 = 3.8.4 - 2016/09/21 =
-- Added the `path` custom field type which let the user pick a file located on the server.
+- Added the `path` custom field type which lets the user pick a file located on the server.
 - Fixed a bug that the `aOptions` property values were not updated when they are filtered with the `options_{class name}` filter hook.
 - Fixed a bug that setting `0` to the `label_min_width` field definition argument did not take effect.
 - Fixed a bug that an empty heading element was displayed even when the tab title of in-page-tab was set to empty.